beyerja/ILDbench_QGC/Readme.md

 <!-- If you want to provide a lot of details on your analysis, use the doc/Readme.md and point to it from this Readme.md file:

 More documentation available here in [doc/Readme.md](doc/Readme.md) ! -->

+### Acknowledgements

+- **WHIZARD macros and steering:** I received a lot of help from the WHIZARD team in setting up my file production and creating useful samples.
+Special thanks go to Marco Sekulla who provided me with a python template setup which my macros and template are based on.

 ### Issues and contact